colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Community interest

-Considering potential adoption versus maintenance cost, there is evidence of interest in YouTube programming channels, with videos for the Bend language with more than 1M views.
+There is evidence of interest in YouTube, with videos for the Bend language with more than 1M views.

 ![](bend-youtube.png){height=200px}